Davidermellino/bib_recognition_multicamera/README.md

 This is a little guide to use all the functionality of my work here in Las Palmas about the recognition of bib number on multicamera view.

-The work is divided in two part benchmarked of existing OCR models on RBNR dataset and prediciton of bib number of runners with multipleview videos
+The work is divided in two part: benchmark of existing OCR models on RBNR dataset and prediciton of bib number of runners with multipleview videos

 ## BENCHMARK 📊